ifremer-bioinformatics/samba/docs/output.md

 ## Data cleaning

-QIIME2 Cutadapt will remove primers from raw sequences, generate quality plots of cleaned and reads counts for each sample.
+[QIIME2 Cutadapt](https://docs.qiime2.org/2019.10/plugins/available/cutadapt/) will remove primers from raw sequences, generate quality plots of cleaned and reads counts for each sample.
 Output report will create the same graphs as the ones created in data importation step.

+[Cutadapt specific parameters](./usage.md#raw-reads-cleaning) can be set for nf-core/samba custom usage.
 QIIME2 cutadapt report `index.html` is available in **output directory : `results/project_name/00_report/trimmed_output`**

 ## ASVs inference

+The inference of ASVs (Amplicon Sequence Variant) is performed using [QIIME2 Dada2](https://docs.qiime2.org/2019.10/plugins/available/dada2/) algorithm.

 When `--removeRiboRNA` is specified, nfcore/samba pipeline uses [SortMeRNA](https://github.com/biocore/sortmerna) for removal of rRNA.
 SortMeRNA requires reference sequences and these are by default from the [SILVA database](https://www.arb-silva.de/).